 This option however has one glaring limitation: it only works with one document at a time.
 What this means is one will have to inspect each document individually if they want to scrub the author metadata from multiple Word documents.

-Luckily there’s a workaround for this and even better we don’t need another application – Window’s file manager will do.
+Fortunately, there’s a workaround to this and even better, we don’t need another application — Window’s file manager will do.

 Remove Author Properties using Window’s File Explorer

 - Put all your documents into one folder.

 - Select all the documents by pressing CTRL+A.

 - Right-click the selected documents and select Properties from the context menu.

 - In the Properties window switch to the Details tab and at the very bottom click the Remove Properties and Personal Information link.

 - At the top of the Remove Properties window, select the option ‘Remove the following properties from this file:‘